hazelcast/hazelcast-nodejs-client/README.md

 ## 7.4.11 Using Semaphore

-Hazelcast Semaphore(`ISemaphore`) is a distributed semaphore implementation.
-For details refer to [Semaphore section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#isemaphore) in the Hazelcast IMDG Reference Manual.
+Hazelcast Semaphore (`ISemaphore`) is a distributed semaphore implementation.
+For details, see the [Semaphore section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#isemaphore) in the Hazelcast IMDG Reference Manual.

 A Semaphore usage example is shown below.